Ashley Graham Sizzles In Pre-Pregnancy Lingerie Photo On Instagram

 “The lil babe will be worth it in the end!!!” they wrote.

-She may have posted a throwback photo today but Ashley Graham has been showing off her baby bell a lot on her Instagram page.
-As The Inquisitr previously reported, she recently flaunted it in a photo wears she’s wearing some eye-grabbing red satin lingerie.
-That post also promoted Addition Elle and currently has over 400,000 likes with more than 1200 comments.
+She may have posted a throwback photo today, but Ashley Graham has been showing off her baby bell a lot on her Instagram page.
+As The Inquisitr previously reported, she recently flaunted it in a photo wearing some eye-grabbing red satin lingerie.
+That post also promoted Addition Elle and currently has over 400,000 likes with more than 1,200 comments.
 She also exposed her bump in a recent photo of herself at a resort in Rhode Island.
 Her caption on that post revealed that she was there to visit some of her in-laws.

 Ashley Graham announced her pregnancy in August in both a hilarious and heartwarming video with her husband of nine years, Justin Ervin.
-In the beginning, they appear to be arguing over the position of the camera but when it zooms out we see his hand over her belly and the revelation that she’s pregnant with their first child.
-The announcement post received lots of love from their fans and has racked up over 6 million views since she posted in over a month ago.
+In the beginning, they appear to be arguing over the position of the camera, but when it zooms out we see his hand over her belly and the revelation that she’s pregnant with their first child.
+The announcement post received lots of love from their fans and has racked up over 6 million views since she posted it over a month ago.

-It appears that Ashley hasn’t shared any other details about the pregnancy like her due date and the sex of the baby.
+It appears that Ashley hasn’t shared any other details about the pregnancy, like her due date and the sex of the baby.
 But all of that information will likely be released as time goes on.